Toggle menu

 Campsite licensing

-If you want to use your land as camp site for tents you may require planning permission and to hold a license.
-This page explains when you will require a licence and the circumstances under which a licence is not needed.
+There are some exemptions to these requirements, and this page explains when you will need a licence and the circumstances under which a licence is not needed.

 On this page: